Dreaming381/Latios-Framework-Documentation/Core/Smart Blobbers.md

 `ISmartPostProcessItem` is similar to `ISmartBakeItem`, except you create instances of these inside bakers and explicitly add them for post-processing.
-These can be useful for when you need to make a dynamic number of Smart Blobber requests.
+These can be useful for when you need to add Smart Blobber requests from utility methods.

+*Tip: It is safe to store native containers allocated with Allocator.Temp inside of ISmartBakeItem and ISmartPostProcessItem.*

 ## Creating a Simple Smart Blobber